 - 1. Calibrate the network analyzer with the balun and twisted pair cable between the analyzer and the calibration loads. - 2.
 Connect the TD circuit of the DUT to the twisted pair cable and terminate the RD circuit with a 100Ω resistive load.
 Be sure the DUT is powered on. - 3.
 Set the network analyzer to measure reflections from 5.0 MHz to 10 MHz at its reference resistance. - 4.
 Use the analyzer data to calculate the return loss for source impedances of 100 Ω , 85 Ω , and 111 Ω . - 5.
-Repeat using a frame containing all ones as the data portion, then using 01.
+Repeat using a frame containing pseudorandom data in the data portion of the frame, using a minimum IPG and maximum packet size, if possible.

-• The return loss for the TD circuit must be at least 15 dB below the incident while idle and transmitting over the range of 5.0 MHz to 10 MHz for each of the reference resistances: 100Ω , 85Ω , and 111Ω .
+The return loss for the TD circuit must be at least 15 dB below the incident while idle and transmitting over the range of 5.0 MHz to 10 MHz for each of the reference resistances: 100Ω , 85Ω , and 111Ω .